 Before starting the experiment four groups consisting of 30 fish each were vaccinated by above-described protocols to test safety of vaccine and kept for period of 40 days.
 No mortality was recorded.
-Samples of gills, head kidney and spleen were collected from 6 specimen per group four, twenty-four hours and ten days after vaccination, preserved in RNAlater and frozen for testing of expression of genes of interest (Mitler et al., 2009).
+Samples of head kidney spleen and intestine were collected from 6 specimen per group four, 24 hours and ten days after vaccination, preserved in RNAlater and frozen for testing of expression of genes of interest (Mitler et al., 2009).
 On the day 30, samples of blood were collected per each experimental group (n=6) and sera were frozen and delivered to LP for testing for the presence of specific IgM.
-PP1 produced bacterin which will be used in these analyses.
+PP1 produced V. harveyi bacterin used in these analyses.

-After vaccination fish were kept in their separated tanks, fed 1.5% body weight daily and checked for any changes and mortality.
-On 36th day fish were challenged following the scheme showed in the Table 1 where obtained results are alo summarized.
-The Relative Percentage of Survival was calculated based on the equation RPS= $(1-(\frac{A}{B})) \times 100$ where A represents the percentage of dead fish in experimental group and B represents percentage of dead fish in control group.
+After vaccination fish were kept in their separated tanks, fed 1.5% body weight daily and checked for any changes in appearance and behaviour and mortalities.
+On 36th day fish were challenged following the scheme showed in the Table 1 where obtained results are also summarized.
+The Relative Percentage of Survival (Amend, 1981) was calculated based on the equation RPS= $(1-(\frac{A}{B})) \times 100$ where A represents the percentage of dead fish in experimental group and B represents percentage of dead fish in control group.